 Serum Total Testosterone Level

-Serum total testosterone concentration measured in venous blood samples collected in the morning after overnight fasting using standardized immunochemiluminescent assay methods.
+Serum total testosterone concentration measured in fasting venous blood samples collected between 7:00 and 10:00 AM using standardized immunochemiluminescent assay methods.

 Time frame: At baseline